Sylviettee/SuperToast/readme.md

 This allows for easier use as you don't need to look at the docs constantly.

-(Note: Types on callbacks don't work on Lua by sumneko)
+(Note: Types on callbacks don't work on Lua by Sumneko)

 ## Installation